BiG-CZ/CZIMEA/CZIMEA_data_metadata.md

 - MODIS-derived mean monthly time series of Enhanced Vegetation Index (EVI), to identify the timing of peak greenness.
 [Here's an example](https://github.com/BiG-CZ/CZIMEA/blob/master/MonthlyMeanMODIS_EVI_SouthernSierraCZOsite.png)
 - Environmental characterization for the site, based on spatial datasets.
 For now, see [these notes](#4) about this effort.
 These will be loaded into the CZIMEA ODM2 Admin system listed below

-## Environmental data and site/stample metadata
+## Site/stample metadata, environmental data and non-omics biological data
 - CZIMEA ODM2 Admin
   - Development version, https://dev-odm2admin.cuahsi.org/CZIMEA/ User permission is required for full access.
 A subset of functionality is publicly accessible read-only via the map interface at http://dev-odm2admin.cuahsi.org/CZIMEA/mapdata.html
   - Live version (coming)